DhavalKapil/dhavalkapil.github.io/_posts/2016-08-16-Elasticsearch-Lua-GSOC-2016.md

 * [Travis](https://travis-ci.org/DhavalKapil/elasticsearch-lua) was chosen for continuous integrations.
 Everytime code is pushed, a build is triggered on travis and unit tests are run.
 Success or failure status is reported back.

-* A number of bugs(pertaining to url forming and rockspec file) were found by running the tests.
+* A number of bugs (pertaining to generating of target url for endpoint, and listing source files in the rockspec file) were found by running the tests.
 All were fixed.

 The diff of changes due to unit tests can be seen [here](https://github.com/dhavalkapil/elasticsearch-lua/compare/5bab5d0a73ecee82db6f64584a0cc38176e3d216...dhavalkapil:61220c1625253e8d72a3e2e1cc108e7b5db01af4).